siriusastrebe/syc/README.md

     var socket = io.connect();
     Syc.connect(socket);

-Now syc will be able to sync variables with this client.

 ### Accessing initial data (Client side)

+    // Client side...
     Syc.connect(socket);
     var data = Syc.list('name');

-Most often `data` will come back as undefined if used in the manner above.
-It takes a moment for Syc to retrieve data from the server, so `Syc.list()` needs a second to synchronize.
+If done in the manner above, most often `data` will come back as undefined, as it takes a moment for Syc to synchronize.
 There are two methods for dealing with this delay:

     Syc.connect(socket, callback);